roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   If she could avoid bumping into him during school, it would give her a chance to recover.
 The impression was that he cared for her, so she had to remind herself he was just an adolescent.
 He was just playing around, using her to explore his sexual prowess, even though it was in such a delightful way.

   As a teacher and a responsible adult, this madness would have to stop.
 Hollie hoped once in school, she could use her authority to put him in his place.
 The thought of facing him in school after this weekend of debauchery, was dreadful.
 Nevertheless it was imperative to halt this affair before she was found out.
-Report_Story #1